Moving to Helsinki, Finland

 If you are thinking about moving to Helsinki, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Helsinki varies depending on the area, size, and condition of the property.
-On average, a one-bedroom apartment in a good location in Helsinki can cost around €1000 to €1200 per month," said one expat who made the move to Helsinki.
+On average, a one-bedroom apartment in a good location in Helsinki can cost around €1000 to €1200 per month," remarked one expat in Helsinki, Finland.

 Should I buy or rent a home in Helsinki?